 The sleek black printer, though too big to be portable, comes with a 3.7 inch touchscreen which you can control all options from, making it super user friendly.
 With a printing speed of 42 pages per minute, you definitely won’t be losing any time.

-The printer comes with an ink-box toner yield of 2000 papers, and it’s Amazon Dash replenishment feature will save you the hassle of checking to see if the toner is close to being spent – the feature will simply let the computer know when the toner is almost finished and order some for you!
+This brother dual tray laser printer comes with an ink-box toner yield of 2000 papers, and it’s Amazon Dash replenishment feature will save you the hassle of checking to see if the toner is close to being spent – the feature will simply let the computer know when the toner is almost finished and order some for you!

 - Amazon dash replenishment – live a hassle free life